Matt Thornton (martial artist)

+Matt Thornton (born March 25, 1969) is an American martial arts athlete, trainer, and founder of Straight Blast Gym International, an association based in Portland, Oregon.

 Early years

 After growing up in the San Francisco bay area of California, Matt joined the U.S. Army where he began his involvement with martial arts as a boxer.
 In 1988 after leaving the military he returned to the USA and began training in Jeet Kune Do (JKD).

 It was in this period that he first began to question aspects of traditional martial arts training methods, and began to formulate his concepts.
 In 1991 he attended a training session with renowned Brazilian Jiu Jitsu competitor Rickson Gracie.
 He has recounted this as a breakthrough experience: "I watched Rickson wrestle a room of Judo black belts.
 He tapped them all out within seconds, without using his hands, and I knew this is for me!"

 This began an intensive immersion in BJJ, which included training under Rickson, from whom he received his blue belt in 1992, and later training under Chris Haueter, who subsequently awarded him purple, brown and black belts in BJJ.